cjohansen/replicant-docs/content/declarative-forms.md

 Whether cleaning up is the job of individual forms or the machinery is up for discussion.
 If the machinery does it, it will be impossible to keep the form in its final state when submitting it.
 If, on the other hand, individual forms must clean up, you will end up duplicating that a lot.
-Since it seem unlikely that you'll want old validation errors lingering after a submit, we will put it in the machinery -- after all, we could always make this optional at a later time.
+Since it seems unlikely that you'll want old validation errors lingering after a submit, we will put it in the machinery -- after all, we could always make this optional at a later time.